nemac/nf-synd-rotator-image/README.md

    transparent background, because the top-5 list uses zebra-striping with an alternating grey background, and a transparent image will correctly hide the real 155x103 rectangular shape of the image.

+1. In the site's admin interface, upload the desired default image as the default value for the rotator image field for the "news" content type.

+   Specifically:

+   a. go to Structure -> Content Types -> News & Features Syndicated News

+   a. click on the Manage Fields tab

+   a.
+On the line for the "Rotator Image" field, click on the "edit" link

+   a. in the "ROTATOR IMAGE FIELD SETTINGS" section at the bottom of the screen,
+      upload the desired 155x103 image for the "Default Image".

+      Important Note: there are two different "Default Image" fields on this screen.
+One of them is higher up on the page, just after the list of "Enabled Browser Plugins".
+Do not upload the image for that one.
+      The one you want is the very last thing on the page, at the bottom, just above the "Save Settings" button.

+   a.
+Click the "Save Settings" button